lrakotoarivony/mme/README.md

 - [Texture](https://www.robots.ox.ac.uk/~vgg/data/dtd/).
 We rule out four classes that coincides with ImageNet.
 The filelist used in the paper is [here](datalists/texture.txt).
 - [iNaturalist](https://arxiv.org/pdf/1707.06642.pdf).
 Follow the instructions in the [link](https://github.com/deeplearning-wisc/large_scale_ood) to prepare the iNaturalist OOD dataset.
 - [ImageNet-O](https://github.com/hendrycks/natural-adv-examples).
 Follow the guide to download the ImageNet-O OOD dataset.

+Most datasets can be download with the script download.sh from [ASH](https://github.com/andrijazz/ash) or [OpenOOD](https://github.com/Jingkang50/OpenOOD)

 ```bash
 mkdir data